-The documents below are optional and are not required; however, they may be useful when managing your account.
-To obtain copies of these forms, please contact IRA Express, or visit www.iraxp.com. your account information.
-Step 6 Limited Power of Attorney: Complete this form to allow a designated individual to conduct Optional Documents transactions within your account, with the exception of closing the account or directing distributions and transfers.
+Step 6 Optional Documents The documents below are optional and are not required; however, they may be useful when managing your account.
+To obtain copies of these forms, please contact IRA Express, or visit www.iraxp.com.
+Interested Party Designation Form: Complete this form to allow a designated individual to obtain your account information.
+Limited Power of Attorney: Complete this form to allow a designated individual to conduct transactions within your account, with the exception of closing the account or directing distributions and transfers.
 Deposit Coupon: Use this form if making a contribution to your account or to provide documentation for other deposits received by your IRA.
 Wire Instructions Form: Complete this form for outgoing wires.
-Send the original account app lication paperwork, a copy of your photo identification, and a check for the account set-up fee to: IRA Express, Inc. PO Box 9 Cedar City, Utah 84721-0009
+Send the original account app lication paperwork, a copy of your photo identification, and a check for the account set-up fee to: IRA Express, Inc. PO Box 9 Cedar City, Utah 84721-0009 When your account is s established you will receive a welcome letter in the mail containing your account number.
+Account Transfers us transfer. ually require 2 to 4 weeks to complete.
+Please contact your current custodian to expedite an account

-- When your account is established you will receive a welcome letter in the mail containing your account number. - Account Transfers usually require 2 to 4 weeks to complete.
-Please contact your current custodian to expedite an account transfer. - To initiate a Direct Rollover from an employer sponsored plan you will need to contact your plan administrator.
+• To initiate a Direct Rollover from an employer sponsored plan you will need to contact your plan administrator.